wp-plugins/funny-video-online/readme.txt

 Stable tag: trunk

 Plugin "Funny video online" displays Funny video on your blog.
-Add Funny YouTube videos to your sidebar on your blog using  a widget.
 There are over 10,000 video clips.

 == Description ==